Stephen H. Shum

 sshum (at) csail (dot) mit (dot) edu

-I am currently in my final year as a Graduate Student in Electrical Engineering and Computer Science (EECS) at MIT.
+In June 2016, I completed my Ph.D. in Electrical Engineering and Computer Science (EECS) at MIT.

-I work with Jim Glass and Najim Dehak in the Spoken Language Systems (SLS) group at the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL).
+For the last seven years, I have been lucky to be a part of the Spoken Language Systems (SLS) group in the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL).
+My advisors are Jim Glass and Najim Dehak.

-The general scope of my research is in signal processing and machine learning as applied to speech and music.
-More specifically, I am interested in the use of unsupervised methods to perform statistical inference on an audio signal.
-For the last few years, I have been working primarily in the realm of speaker identification (i.e. recognition and diarization), but I am also very interested in techniques from computational auditory scene analysis (CASA) that can be applied to more general, non-speech audio.
+The general scope of my research is in signal processing and machine learning as applied to speech, as well as other forms of audio.
+More specifically, I am interested in the use of both unsupervised and semi-supervised methods to perform statistical inference on an audio signal.
+For the last few years, I have been working primarily in the realm of language identification, speaker recognition, and speaker diarization, but I continue to be very interested in techniques from computational auditory scene analysis (CASA) that can be applied to more general, non-speech audio.

 In May 2009, I graduated from UC Berkeley.
 Go Bears!